 The Best Way to Tighten Your Skin After Weight Loss

-After losing weight it can be disappointing to find that you have loose, excess skin or stubborn areas of fat that distract from the results you have worked so hard to achieve.
-Not only can this excess skin be unsightly, but it can also cause issues with hygiene as bacteria and fungus can collect underneath causing itching, redness and sometimes a foul odour.
+After losing weight, it can be disappointing to find that you have loose, excess skin or stubborn areas of fat that distract from the results you have worked so hard to achieve.
+Not only can this excess skin be unsightly, but it can also cause issues with hygiene as bacteria and fungus can collect underneath causing itching, redness, and sometimes a foul odor.
 A plastic surgeon can offer several surgeries to remove this excess skin or fat and create the body contour you want.

 Loose skin is a common concern after losing a significant amount of weight.
 Numerous post-weight loss skin removal procedures or post-bariatric skin removal surgeries are available to reduce excess skin and tissues, creating a smooth, toned body contour that you can feel confident about.
 These options include:

 · Arm lift surgery, or Brachioplasty, which removes excess skin from the upper arms through an incision either in the armpit or along the underside of the arm.

 · Thigh lift surgery, which removes skin and excess fat from the inner thighs.
 Scars are usually well-concealed in the groin or along the inner thigh area.

 · Lower Body Lift, or the traditional butt lift, which removes excess skin on the buttocks and outer thigh